Criminal Defense Lawyer,

 While these are the primary factors to consider when exploring DUI costs, there are many factors that could significantly increase costs further.
 DUI’s can lead to loss of employment, lack of transportation, required alcohol classes, driving classes, probation costs, alcohol monitoring devices, and many other fees that add up quickly.
 This is all assuming that no other people were injured or killed whilst the driver was drinking and driving.
 If someone were injured or killed, the costs would be significantly higher, and the driver should expect to face serious jail time.

 Ultimately, driving under the influence is clearly not worth the risk of bodily harm, harming other people, or the fees and costs afterward.
-If you are facing DUI charges, having the help of a qualified Oakland CA criminal defense lawyer can be crucial.
-The experienced attorneys at the Hallinan Law Firm are available to assist you.
+If you are facing DUI charges, having the help of a qualified Oakland, CA Criminal Defense Lawyer can be crucial.
+The experienced attorneys at The Hallinan Law Firm are available to assist you.
+Yer can be crucial.
+The experienced attorneys at The Hallinan Law Firm are available to assist you.